 Giggleswick is a popular choice among Forces families with our strong boarding ethos offering a stable, healthy, supportive and friendly environment for children from the ages of 9 through to 18.
 Over two thirds of our pupils are boarders and everyone attends school on Saturday with lessons in the morning and team sports and clubs in the afternoon.
 We also have a full programme of activities on Sunday, including regular trips and visits out of school.

-The School is within easy reach of the major bases across the North with excellent road and rail links, and Manchester and Leeds Bradford airports are easily accessible.
+Giggleswick School is within easy reach of the major bases across the North with excellent road and rail links.
+Manchester and Leeds Bradford airports are also easily accessible.

 Giggleswick School encourages parents and guardians to consider applying for support from other organisations which provide assistance with school fees.
 Further information is available from: